 Section 4.
 Each state shall hold a special election to choose from four persons who receive the most favorable evaluations resulting from two-hundred-fifty separate interviews held within the state, a candidate/delegate to attend the national presidential candidate selection convention.
 Each candidate/delegate shall address all convention attendees for fifteen minutes and participate in a forty-five-minute open discussion immediately following the address.
 Each candidate/delegate shall also participate in group discussions of five individuals for one-hour, such that every candidate/delegate shall meet every other in a discussion group.

-After all discussions have been completed, every candidate/delegate shall cast a single vote for another, other than herself or himself, deemed best suited to become president.
-The four individuals receiving the most votes shall participate in all election forum events culminating in the national presidential primary election.
+After all discussions have been completed, every candidate/delegate shall rate three candidates, other than herself or himself, on a scale of one-to-ten, deemed best suited to become president.
+The four individuals receiving the highest ratings, shall participate in all election forum events culminating in the national presidential primary election.
 If no incumbent is seeking re-election the two candidates receiving the most votes will meet again in the general election.
 If an incumbent is seeking re-election, the candidate receiving the most votes in the primary shall meet the incumbent in the general election.

 Section 5.
 Expenditures and other violations shall be reported to the District Board in the congressional district in which such violations are alleged to have occurred.
-The District Board shall have the power to recommend criminal prosecution.
-Convictions shall result in mandatory prison sentences of no less than one and no more than ten years.
+The District Board shall have the power to recommend investigations.
+A violation is subject to federal prosecution and, is punishable by imprisonment for a term of not less than one year, nor more than ten years and a fine.

 Section 6.
 Municipal, County, Township and all other local governments shall have the authority to enforce like measures of this amendment by appropriate legislation for public elections within their jurisdictions.